Bay Adelaide Centre - West Tower

 Daniel has appeared before the Ontario Superior Court of Justice, the Court of Appeal for Ontario, the Federal Court, and the Federal Court of Appeal.

 He has lectured in patent law at the Queen's University Faculty of Law and writes frequently on current topics in intellectual property law.
-Daniel is a co-author of the chapter on patent enforcement in Canada in the book Patent Enforcement, to be published internationally in 2021 by Globe Law and Business.
+Daniel is a co-author of the Canada chapter in the book Patent Enforcement in the UK and Trans-Pacific Countries, which was published internationally in October 2021 by Globe Law and Business.

 Daniel has an active pro bono practice, including acting as duty counsel at Law Help Ontario since its inception in 2008.